hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/version-control/index.md

 class: compact
 # TFC/E Webhooks on VCS

-Terraform Cloud uses webhooks to monitor new commits and pull requests.
+HCP Terraform uses webhooks to monitor new commits and pull requests.

-- When someone adds new commits to a branch, any Terraform Cloud workspaces based on that branch will begin a Terraform run.
+- When someone adds new commits to a branch, any HCP Terraform workspaces based on that branch will begin a Terraform run.

 - Usually a user must inspect the plan output and approve an apply, but you can also enable automatic applies on a per-workspace basis.
 You can prevent automatic runs by locking a workspace.

-- When someone submits a pull request/merge request to a branch from another branch in the same repository, Terraform Cloud performs a speculative plan with the contents of the request and links to the results on the PR's page.
+- When someone submits a pull request/merge request to a branch from another branch in the same repository, HCP Terraform performs a speculative plan with the contents of the request and links to the results on the PR's page.

   * This helps you avoid merging PR's that cause apply failures.